retiman/dotfiles/README.md

 Multiple Computers
 ==================
 If you have multiple computers or VMs you are working with, consider making a branch for each one.
+I like to name each branch after a host I am working on.
 If you like a commit and want them to show up in all branches, do this:

 1.  `git commit -am "My super awesome change"`
 1.  `git checkout master`
-1.  `git cherry-pick commit-of-super-awesome-change`
+1.  `git cherry-pick COMMITID`
-1.  `git checkout my-branch`
+1.  `git checkout HOST`
 1.  `git merge master`

 Or you can run `homekeeper save` which will do the same thing with what HEAD